Moving from Seattle to Spokane, WA

 How life is different in Seattle vs. Spokane

-Before you make a move, it’s important to see how life stacks up in Spokane vs. Seattle.
-Everything from weather and the population to cost of living, politics, and safety can shape your day-to-day experience.
-Check out this side-by-side comparison to decide which city suits your lifestyle and priorities best.
+Life in Spokane vs. Seattle differs across weather, population, cost of living, politics, and safety.
+All of these factors shape your day-to-day experience.
+The side-by-side comparison below helps you decide which city suits your lifestyle and priorities best.

 Seattle Spokane